Pride Quarter, Liverpool: Earlier redevelopment proposals

 Original plans to completely revamp Liverpool's gay quarter were unveiled in February 2011, but the plans did not come to fruition.
 City leaders argued that a vibrant gay village around Stanley Street was key to the economic success of Liverpool city centre as an international tourist destination.
 Urban planner Feria Urbanism carried out a £12,000 study in conjunction with the City Council which aimed to showcase the gay quarter amongst the best in the UK.
 The company consulted with businesses and residents in the area to see how public areas and safety could be improved.
 Shortly after the formation of the Stanley Street Quarter Community Interest Company the plans were revisited in 2014.

-Cllr Nick Small, cabinet member for employment and skills, said: "We have made strides in recent years and are being seen as a more gay-friendly city than was the case a few years ago.
+Councillor Nick Small, cabinet member for employment and skills, said: "We have made strides in recent years and are being seen as a more gay-friendly city than was the case a few years ago.
 We now need to look at how we can develop and promote the quarter."

 As a result of the 2011 plans, numerous regeneration options for the gay quarter were under discussion.
 New rainbow coloured paving, artworks, gateway features, tree planting, new outdoor seating, street furniture and ideas for a new public square were explored.
 A consultation on Feria Urbanism's draft report titled "Stanley Street: Strategic direction for a vital urban quarter (May 2011)" took place.
 Suggestions for which organisations and stakeholders should take responsibility for proposed actions and recommendations were made.
 The original timeline of these proposals envisaged the first phase of regeneration to take place within 2–5 years which would then make way for a longer-term vision.
 As part of the first phase of redevelopment, Liverpool became the first city in the UK to install street signage bearing the rainbow coloured Gay Pride flag on 11 November 2011.
 The signage now identifies the city's Gay Quarter located on Stanley Street, Cumberland Street, Temple Lane, Eberle Street and Temple Street.